Frequently Asked Questions and Answers

 This page contains frequently asked questions and answers about Horowhenua District Council's kerbside recycling service.
 Answers will appear when you click on the question and will close either when you click on the question again or click on another question.
 If you can't find what you are looking for here, please contact us.

 - Look for the number on the bottom of the plastic container

 - Aluminium and steel cans, including food, beer and soft drink cans

-- Clean them, squash flat before putting them in your recycling wheelie bin.
+- Clean cans before putting them in your recycling wheelie bin.